gogs/gogs/README.md

 ## Todo

-- All errors should have specific title for exactly where were created.
-- Add i18n support for all strings.
 - Command `build` add current path to GOPATH temporary.
 - Add gpm working principle design.
 - Add support for downloading tarballs from user sources.